zalf-rpm/monica-documentation/docs/user_guide/overview.md

 - [Compile MONICA on Linux](installation/linux_installation.md) if you use a Linux system.
 - See [Python support and dependencies](installation/dependencies_and_python.md) when using the optional Python tools and examples.

+### Choose a MONICA version

+See [MONICA versions](versions.md) for the public release history, Git tags, release dates, main changes, and compatibility guidance.
+For reproducible simulations, record the complete Git tag together with the configuration, parameter data, and climate inputs used.

 ### Run MONICA

 Choose the method that matches your environment: